Information for incoming exchange students

 We are happy that you are interested in the Ludwig-Uhland-Institute (LUI) for Historical and Cultural Anthropology in Tübingen!
 Our department participates in the exchange programs ERASMUS+ and CIVIS and is connected to lots of international partners.
 We do not offer a full degree program for exchange students, but we warmly invite you to take a class or spend one or two semesters in our Bachelor (undergraduate) or Master (graduate) program Empirische Kulturwissenschaft (Historical and Cultural Anthropology).
 You are curious to find out more?
 Then click on the links below or scroll down to find more information or contact our Advisory Office for exchange students.

 Please note that we can only accept exchange students within our ERASMUS+ or CIVIS agreements or within other exchange programs between the University of Tübingen and your home university.
-If you are interested in becoming an exchange student in our department, please don't forget to turn to your home university for more information regarding the nomination and application process.
+If you are interested in becoming an exchange student in our department, please do not forget to turn to your home university for more information regarding the nomination and application process.

 You are an exchange student already enrolled in another department of the University of Tübingen and would like to take a class at the LUI?
-Great, we'd be happy to welcome you.
+Great, we would be happy to welcome you.
 Please contact your departmental coordinator for more information regarding your study and visit the course catalog to register for our classes.

 Welcome to the Ludwig-Uhland-Institute (LUI), the Department of Historical and Cultural Anthropology at one of Germany's oldest and most reowned universities.
-We are located in the heart of Tübingen's beautiful old city: The Tübingen Castle (Schloss Hohentübingen), the former residence of the House of Württemberg and the university's founder, Duke Eberhard I. Here we have our own publishing house (Tübinger Vereinigung für Volkskunde), a library, an exhibition hall as well as a large collection of textual, graphic, photographic, audio, video, and material sources documenting past everyday and popular European cultures.
+We are located in the heart of Tübingen's beautiful old city: The Tübingen Castle (Schloss Hohentübingen), the former residence of the House of Württemberg and the university's founder, Duke Eberhard I. Here we have our own publishing house (Tübinger Vereinigung für Empirische Kulturwissenschaft), a library, an exhibition hall as well as a large collection of textual, graphic, photographic, audio, video, and material sources documenting past everyday and popular European cultures.
 Here you can find more information about our research topics and here you can watch our teaser on YouTube (click on the settings to activate English subtitles).

 Incoming exchange students are administrated centrally at the university's International Office.
 After your successful nomination by your home university, you will receive an email with the link for the online application portal.
 You will be admitted as a non-degree student for a limited study period (one or two semesters).